 The same stair case now, restored beautifully.

-We were shown up to our room which was upgraded from a Superior to a Grand Deluxe which was so kind of the hotel especially as there was a much appreciated bottle of champagne on ice.
+We were shown up to our room which was upgraded from a Superior to a Grand Deluxe which was so kind of the hotel as there was also a much appreciated bottle of champagne on ice.
 I was due to have a treatment at the hotels Akasha Spa which has quickly built up a reputation as one of London’s top wellbeing centres.
 All manner of treatments can be enjoyed here as well as a dip in their Watsu pool, the first in London!
-Our room was in keeping with the hotel’s contemporary theme, a large king bed which was very Japanese like in how low it was and the headboard was actually half of a wall made up of what looked like large padded grey “tiles” and continuing above, Portland stone is used to complete the wall and to mirror the façade of the Café Royal which overlooks Regent Street.
-The bathroom is entered via again Japanese style doors with opaque glass surrounded by pale golden frames, a very stylish Carrara marble bathroom and separate rainfall shower awaits, I definitely wish I had one at home.
-Our room was equipped with a Nespresso coffee machine and ultra high tech uber cool TV and radio with surround sound that can be switched on and heard in the bathroom.
-Also, floor and wall heating, these fine little details are the essence of modern luxury and sophistication.
+Our room was in keeping with the hotel’s contemporary theme, a large king bed which was very Japanese like in how low it looked, the headboard was actually a third of the wall made up of what looked like large padded grey “tiles” and continuing above, Portland stone is used to complete the wall and to mirror the façade of the Café Royal which overlooks Regent Street.
+In keeping with the Japanese theme, the bathroom is entered via stylish doors with opaque glass surrounded by pale golden frames, an uber-cool Carrara marble bathroom where a separate rainfall shower awaits, I definitely wish I had one at home.
+Our room was equipped with a Nespresso coffee machine and ultra high tech super cool TV and radio with surround sound that can be switched on and heard in the bathroom.
+The room also had floor and wall heating, these fine little details are the essence of modern luxury and sophistication.

 This is a photo of another of the hotel’s bathroom’s.